jeevanjoseph/stats201/README.md

 - To correct the bias, the offset is applied to reduce the intercept
 - The offset only affects the intercept and not the other parameter estimates
 - The Pi-1 value of the population - the proportion of events in the population need to be known to compute the offset.
+- Oversampling does not affect the sensitivity or specificity, so it also does not affect the ROC curve.
+- It does affect the PV+ and PV-, so the gains chart and lift charts are affected

 #### Result interpretation